Alejogb1/job-board/blog-data/how-does-swifts-asyncawait-compare-to-promisekit.md

 id: "how-does-swifts-asyncawait-compare-to-promisekit"
 ---

-, let's unpack this.
+.
 It’s a comparison I’ve actually navigated quite a few times, particularly during a project involving a large-scale data migration pipeline a few years back.
 We initially leaned heavily on PromiseKit, then gradually transitioned to Swift’s `async`/`await` as the language evolved.
 My experience with both systems gives me some practical perspective on their differences, and ultimately, their place in modern iOS and macOS development.

 Fundamentally, both PromiseKit and `async`/`await` aim to address the same core challenge: managing asynchronous operations.
 This was a real headache before structured concurrency tools emerged.
 Callbacks, the old approach, frequently led to nested code pyramids – the infamous "callback hell" – that were difficult to understand, debug, and maintain.
 PromiseKit offered an elegant solution to that, introducing a cleaner, more linear way to reason about asynchronous flows.
 You chain asynchronous operations using `then`, `catch`, and similar methods, effectively transforming complex, deeply nested callback structures into something more readable.